yetulaxman/linux-2/_tutorials/02a-hello-world.md

 ## Learning Objectives
-As you have Docker client installed on your Oracle VirtualBox, let's have some fun by running docker containers.
+As you have Docker client installed on your Oracle VirtualBox VM, let's have some fun by running docker containers.
 In this session, you will be able to:
 - See Docker image in action
 - Learn where to find pre-made docker images
 - Understand the mechanism behind running a docker container